 North East Autism Hubs

 There are 4 North East Autism Hubs supporting parent and carers of children before, during and after being diagnosed with autism.
-For children under 7 years old living in Newcastle.
-They run introduction to autism workshops, one to one appointments and drop in sessions.
+They help families with children under 7 years old living in Newcastle at:

 Support to get your voice heard

 Your Voice Counts is commissioned by Newcastle City Council to provide the Independent Mental Health advocacy services including: IMCA, IMHA, Advocacy under the Care Act and RPR services in Newcastle.

 Connected Voice Advocacy runs a Community Advocacy Service, offering long term one to one advocacy support for vulnerable adults in the city.